nxp-mcuxpresso/mcuxsdk-examples/_boards/imx943evk/modbus_examples/rtu/modbus_server/example_board_readme.md

     - No flow control
 4. Download the program to the target board.
 5. Either re-power up your board or launch the debugger in your IDE to begin running the example.
+6. Note: MODBUS_RTU uses LPUART11, which is cm7_core0 core default serial port, please make sure that there is no output on the serial port of cm7_0 image to avoid affecting the modbus function.